 Wirth A, Krause J. Long-term weight loss with sibutramine: a randomized controlled trial.
 JAMA.
 2001;286(11):1331-1339.

-1/22/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Meridia (sibutramine hydrochloride): follow-up to an early communication about an ongoing safety review.
+1/22/2010 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T116362/Weight-loss-medications-withdrawn-from-market: Meridia (sibutramine hydrochloride): follow-up to an early communication about an ongoing safety review.
 Food and Drug Administration website.
 Available at: http://www.fda.gov/Safety/MedWatch/SafetyInformation/SafetyAlertsforHumanMedicalProducts/ucm198221.htm.
 Accessed January 22, 2010.

-10/15/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Food and Drug Administration.
+10/15/2010 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T116362/Weight-loss-medications-withdrawn-from-market: Food and Drug Administration.
 Meridia (sibutramine): market withdrawal due to risk of serious cardiovascular events.
 US Food and Drug Administration website.
 Available at: http://www.fda.gov/Safety/MedWatch/SafetyInformation/SafetyAlertsforHumanMedicalProducts/ucm228830.htm.
 Accessed October 15, 2010.

 - Reviewer: Kim A. Carmichael, MD